Dorota Simonides: Politics

-During the People's Republic of Poland period she joined a small non-Marxist 'satellite party', the Democratic Party (SD), and was a member of parliament of the Sejm of People's Republic of Poland in 1980–1985.
-She was one of only a few MPs who did not vote in favour of martial law in 1981 and the criminalisation of Solidarity in 1984.
+During the People's Republic of Poland, Simonides joined the small non-Marxist "satellite party" Alliance of Democrats (Polish: Stronnictwo Demokratyczne, SD).
+She was elected as a member of parliament to the 8th term of the Sejm of People's Republic of Poland in 1980–1985.
+She was one of only a few MPs who did not vote in favour of martial law in 1981 and the criminalisation of the trade union Solidarity in 1984.
+She had joined Solidarity in 1980.